Plattsburgh State University logo

 Use of electronic devices in class

-All electronic devices such as cell phones, Blackberries, iPods etc should be turned off during class time except if needed for emergency contacts.
-No electronic devices are permitted to be in use during exams, including but not limited to cell phones, Blackberries, iPods, calculators, and electronic dictionaries.
-If you require special testing conditions, please contact Student Support Services.
+All electronic devices such as computers, phones, iPods etc should be turned off during class time except if needed for emergency contacts.
+No electronic devices are permitted to be in use during exams, including but not limited to cell phones, iPods, calculators, and electronic dictionaries.
+If you require special testing conditions, please contact the Accessibility Resource Office.

 Assistance